asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ## TDD

 Every time I discuss high-quality unit tests I also encourage practicing TDD.
 It prevents a significant number of issues that arise when developers try to cover bad code in tests.
 I am a firm believer that **_you cannot write good tests for bad code_**.
 Unfortunately, testing after the code is written, often leads to software design issues and problematic tests.
-Test After Development (TAD)[^1] yields tests with much less value that bypass all of the benefits of Test Driven Development, which I've written about [here]({{ site.baseurl }}{% post_url 2017-12-31-benefits-of-pair-programming %}).
+Test After Development (TAD)[^1] yields tests with much less value that bypass all of the benefits of Test Driven Development, some which I've written about [here]({{ site.baseurl }}{% post_url 2017-12-31-benefits-of-pair-programming %}).

 ### The Code Quality Litmus Test

 When practicing TDD tests are the first consumer of a new object.
 This ensures that objects are designed for their consumers first and foremost.
-This is significantly more challenging when designing software without using TDD.
+This becomes a much more daunting challenge when designing code without using TDD.
 Unit tests act as a litmus test for the quality of the code.
 Tests with a lot of setup, control flow logic/ conditional statements, and many collaborators are signs that there are design issues with the tested code.

 ## SOS